Tag Archives | Forecast

 Valuations not at nose-bleed levels yet

 The recent run in the major U.S stock indices has resulted in Shiller-PE charts being trotted out showing how far we are off the historical mean, implying a nasty pullback is in the works.
-The problem with a historical mean is that it is a single horizontal value on a chart that fails to take […]
+The problem with a historical mean is that it is a single horizontal value on a chart that fails to take cognisance of any long-term trending the underlying valuation series may be experiencing.
+The static mean implies there is no valid reason stock market participants would be […]

 Read full story · Comments are closed